Frequently Asked Questions

 Whilst the majority of people have access to the internet and are comfortable with e-commerce, there are still many people who don’t.
 RCCE believes that everyone who would like the opportunity to join the scheme should be able to, regardless of whether they are have access to the internet or not.

 So for the scheme to be accessible and to work efficiently we are asking for volunteers to come forward in each village to act as a co-ordinator for the local community’s oil orders.
 They will be asked to promote the scheme in their villages, and collect oil orders on a monthly basis from scheme members.
 Co-ordinators have no responsibility for collecting money, it is simply the provision of a local person to co-ordinate local orders.
-If a co-ordinator has not yet been appointed in your village, RCCE will act as your local co-ordinator until one is found – perhaps you would like to volunteer?
+If a co-ordinator has not yet been appointed in your village, you can order direct or perhaps you would like to volunteer?
 Local co-ordinators have FREE membership of the scheme.

 What are the sorts of prices we can expect to pay?

 This is hard to say because the price of oil varies from day to day – and because we expect to be able to drive the price down once the order size goes up.
-But as at 10 January, the negotiator found a highest price of 70p per litre, an average of 61.5p per litre, and bought at 54.8p per litre (all prices +5% VAT).
-That’s a saving of £67 on a 1,000 litre order and would easily cover our £20 membership fee.
-Those of you that look to commercial brokers or price comparison websites may wish to note that the best price offered on the 10th was 58.09p.
+As an example, on 1st August 2014, the negotiator found a highest price of 57.50p per litre, an average of 53.63p per litre, and bought at 49.99p per litre (all prices +5% VAT).
+That’s a saving of £36.40 on a 1,000 litre order and would easily cover our membership fee.
 We will be publishing the prices we buy oil at on the website each month.
 Please also see the indicative graph on the Oil Scheme home page which shows the prices that the scheme bought oil at last year.

 Negotiations take account of the international price of a barrel of oil as well as other factors such as bad weather, Christmas as well as the gross volume being ordered so ensuring the price you pay is the best possible price at the time.